 This plan offers incentive levels similar to those offered under the 2008 COOLAdvantage program.
 Recommended adjustments to savings estimates from efficient equipment alone indicate that further measures must be explored to broaden program offerings.
 Therefore, starting in 2010, COOLAdvantage will add a new higher efficiency Tier (>= SEER 16, and EER 13), as well as require correct sizing of any Tier system in order to receive the efficient equipment incentive.
-Full implementation of expanded Quality Installation Verification (QIV) and Efficiency Tune-Up incentives are subject to staff approval as the program evaluates the results of the 2009 QIV pilots.
+Quality Installation Verification (QIV) and Efficiency Tune-Up incentives are continued as the program evaluates the results of the 2009 QIV pilots.